KindlingProject/kindling/contribute/how_the_core_kindling_team_triage_issues.md

 Investigating issues can be a very time consuming task, especially for the maintainers, given  the complexities of Kindling.
 There is a certain number of combinations that are more common than others, and these are in general easier for maintainers to investigate.

 For some other combinations it may not be possible at all for a maintainer to setup a proper test environment to investigate the issue.
 In these cases we really appreciate any help we can get from the community.
-Otherwise the issue is highly likely to be closed.
+Otherwise, the issue is highly likely to be closed.

 Even if you don't have the time or knowledge to investigate an issue we highly recommend that you upvote the issue if you happen to have the same problem.
-If you have further details that may help investigating the issue please provide as much information as possible.
+If you have further details that may help to investigate the issue please provide as much information as possible.